RainCat1998/obsidian-custom-attachment-location/README.md

 ### Rename attachments on drag&drop

-If enabled, attachments dragged and dropped into the editor will be renamed according to the `Pasted File Name` setting.
+If enabled, attachments dragged and dropped into the editor will be renamed according to the [Generated attachment filename](#generated-attachment-filename) setting.

-### Rename attachments on collecting
+### Should rename collected attachments

-If enabled, attachments processed via `Collect attachments` commands will be renamed according to the `Pasted File Name` setting.
+If enabled, attachments processed via `Collect attachments` commands will be renamed according to the [Generated attachment filename](#generated-attachment-filename) setting.

 ### Duplicate name separator